Winis04/STUPS-Toolbox-2.0/README.md

 &nbsp;&nbsp;&nbsp;-initial release<br><br>

 -Release 1.0.1 (07-11-2016):<br>
-&nbsp;&nbsp;&nbsp;-fixed a bug in the Grammar Main.GUI, where a nonterminal would be shown as a terminal and a nonterminal at the same time<br>
+&nbsp;&nbsp;&nbsp;-fixed a bug in the Grammar bla.GUI, where a nonterminal would be shown as a terminal and a nonterminal at the same time<br>
-&nbsp;&nbsp;&nbsp;-fixed a bug in the Grammar Main.GUI, where a rule would be duplicated, after it has been edited in the Main.GUI<br>
+&nbsp;&nbsp;&nbsp;-fixed a bug in the Grammar bla.GUI, where a rule would be duplicated, after it has been edited in the bla.GUI<br>
 &nbsp;&nbsp;&nbsp;-fixed a bug, where the algorithm for calculating the follow sets of a grammar would throw a NullPointerException in some cases<br>
-&nbsp;&nbsp;&nbsp;-fixed a bug in the Grammar Main.GUI, where it was possible to add an empty symbol<br>
+&nbsp;&nbsp;&nbsp;-fixed a bug in the Grammar bla.GUI, where it was possible to add an empty symbol<br>

 Release Notes
 ==============